by Roger Schultz, Head of School

 There is mounting evidence that core character traits producing emotional intelligence and “grit” may be better indicators of school and life success than pure academic achievement, including grades and standardised test scores.

-The Alice Smith School’s vision is to lead the pursuit of excellence in learning through nurturing, inspiring and enriching the lives and characters of young people.
+As an innovative, British international school in Kuala Lumpur, our vision is to lead the pursuit of excellence in learning through nurturing, inspiring and enriching the lives and characters of young people.

 Our students have a genuine love of learning and are guided by teachers who are passionate about teaching.
-This exceptional combination, together with the enriched, challenging curriculum and the wider learning experiences and opportunities that happen beyond the classroom, are the foundations of our students' success and our excellent reputation.
+This exceptional combination, together with the enriched, challenging British curriculum and the wider learning experiences and opportunities that happen beyond the classroom, are the foundations of our students' success and our excellent reputation.